OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/create-virtual-python-environment.md

 ![image](./images/environment-activated-conda.png)

 #### Installing libraries not in the default Conda channel
 Sometimes libraries are unavailable in Conda's default installation channel.
 The easiest solution for those libraries is to usu "pip" to install them.
-So install the following libraries using pip by running the following commands one-at-a-time.
+Run the following command install these additional librariestime.
 If you get an error about pip not being found, replace "pip" with "pip3" in the commands below.
 ```
-pip install chromadb
-pip install sentence-transformers
-pip install ibm-generative-ai
-pip install langchain
-pip install pypdf
-pip install rouge
-pip install streamlit
+pip install -r requirements_conda_pip.txt
 ```

 ## Option 2: Python's Built-In Environments <a id="python-virtual-environment"></a>
 Python version 3.3 introduced [a built-in environments module called venv](https://docs.python.org/3/tutorial/venv.html), but few people used it until recently.
 You may find using venv easier than Conda as it works directly with pip.